Under 140 Characters

 What’s In It?

-Currently, Karim’s is a well-established Hotel along with a restaurant that has customers coming from all over India to try the food.
-Highly recommended dishes here are Mutton Korma, mutton stew, chicken Mughlai and chicken Jahangiri.
+Currently, Karim’s is a well-established hotel along with a restaurant that has customers coming from all over India to try the food.
+Highly recommended dishes here are their kebabs, tandoori bhara, mutton korma, mutton stew, chicken Mughlai and chicken Jahangiri.

 Pay a visit to this restaurant if you want a taste of the royal Mughlai food and if you want to experience the Old Delhi charm with majestic views of the Jama Masjid.

 Address: Karim’s, 16, Gali Kababian, Jama Masjid, New Delhi

 Cost for two: ₹500